Kurczak1233/IO_LVL_UP/README.md

 Alpha 1.0

+There is B1 implemented.
+To get there you have to answear 2/3 answears at placement test.
+(Correct: C, A, A).
+So you have to deliberaltely pick one wrong.

 At that version my work on the project is done.
 I am fully aware that there is a lot of things to improve.
 Especially safety, javascript, design patterns and so on.
 The reasons why I have finished the project so quickly are;

 complete lack of free time;